 Join us for the UK premiere of Parsi, an award-winning short film by Argentine filmmaker Eduardo 'Teddy' Williams and poet Mariano Blatt.
-The film was shot with a 360 degree camera by young individuals within Bissau's queer and trans community who take us on a spry journey through the city's neighbourhoods by foot, roller skate, bicycle and automobile.
+The film was shot with a 360 degree camera by young individuals within Bissau's queer and trans community who take us on a spry journey through the city's neighbourhoods by foot, roller skate and automobile.
 The 360 degree footage was then cropped for the cinematic frame by Williams using a VR headset.
 This inventive process makes Parsi a truly unprecedented artwork.
 The film's perpetual motion runs parallel to the driving force of its hypnotic audio track.
 This takes the rhythmic form of spoken verses excerpted from Blatt's ongoing poem No es ('It isn't') which unfolds as a list of similes each beginning with 'Seems like'.

 This free screening and conversation is presented as part of the June edition of Uniqlo Tate Lates.